-Possessor is a 2020 science-fiction psychological-thriller written and directed by Brandon Cronenberg.
+Possessor is a 2020 science-fiction psychological-thriller written and directed by Brandon Cronenberg (also check out Infinity Pool).
 The story revolves around an Agency that uses mind-control to get dastardly acts done for high-paying customers.
 The film presents a fresh take on consciousness transfer and its uses and has a sinister ending.
 Heads up, the ‘Uncut’ version has a lot of gore.
 Possessor’s cast has Andrea Riseborough, Christopher Abbott and Jennifer Jason Leigh in the leading roles, and we also see Sean Bean in a small part.
 Here’s the plot walkthrough and the ending of the movie Possessor explained; spoilers ahead.

 Where To Watch?